The primary research puzzle that I aim to address through my research is:

 Related studies:

-(Working paper; Dissertation Ch 1): "Representative Bureaucracy and Socioeconomic Representation: How Does Childhood Socioeconomic Background Influence Social Workers?"
+(Dissertation Ch 1): Sun Gue (Susan) Yang.
+“Representative Bureaucracy and Socioeconomic Representation: How Does Childhood Socioeconomic Background Influence Social Workers?”

 Related studies: